nya3jp/tast-tests/README.md

 # Tast (tests)

-This repository contains integration tests that are run by [Tast](../tast/).
+This repository contains integration tests that are run by [Tast].

 ## Directory structure